Nominations for the 2022 Nikitas J. Zervanos Outstanding Program Director Award have closed.

 The nomination is not considered complete unless all required information is received by the deadline.

-The recipient will be recognized during the PDW and RPS Residency Education Symposium in Kansas City, Missouri in April 2019 and will receive free registration to the PDW or RPS portion of the conference.
+The recipient will be recognized during the Resident Leadership Summit in Kansas City, Missouri, and will receive free registration to the conference.